Find synonyms Find exact match

 Some studies have shown increased rates of echinocandin resistance among C. glabrata bloodstream isolates.
 Resistance should be suspected in patients who have received echinocandins in the recent past and in patients who develop candidemia while receiving an echinocandin for prophylaxis or empiric therapy (eg, for neutropenic fever); in these situations, an amphotericin B formulation should be used until antifungal susceptibility testing results are available.
 (See 'C. glabrata' above.)

-Candida krusei is usually susceptible to echinocandins and voriconazole, but is uniformly resistant to fluconazole.
-These isolates can also demonstrate high MICs to amphotericin B, and for this reason, higher doses of this drug should be used for C, krusei infection (1 mg/kg daily of amphotericin B deoxycholate or 5 mg/kg daily of lipid-based formulations).
+Candida krusei is usually susceptible to echinocandins and voriconazole but is uniformly resistant to fluconazole.
+These isolates can also demonstrate high minimum inhibitory concentrations (MICs) to amphotericin B, and, for this reason, higher doses of this drug should be used for C. krusei infection (1 mg/kg daily of amphotericin B deoxycholate or 5 mg/kg daily of lipid-based formulations).
 We prefer lipid formulations of amphotericin B to amphotericin B deoxycholate because the lipid formulations have fewer toxicities.
 (See 'Amphotericin B' above.)

 Voriconazole is recommended as oral step-down therapy only for patients with C. krusei or voriconazole-susceptible C. glabrata .
 For other Candida isolates, it does not offer a clear advantage compared with fluconazole.